Dice (ticketing company): Founder

 Phil Hutcheon founded Dice in 2014.
 Prior to founding Dice, Hutcheon spent over 10 years working in the music industry running Modular Recordings and latterly his own record label, management and events company Deadly People.
 The company is based in De Beauvoir, in Dalston, London with other offices in Europe.
 In September 2017, Dice launched into the United States with events in San Francisco and Los Angeles, California.
 In 2021, Dice opened a North American office at 10 Grand Street in Brooklyn, New York due to the growth of their American office of employees.

 Acquisition by Fever

-In June 2025, Dice was acquired by Fever, a global live entertainment discovery and ticketing platform..The combined business has created the largest independent live entertainment tech platform in the world.
+In June 2025, Dice was acquired by Fever, a global live entertainment discovery and ticketing platform..
+The combined business is the largest independent live entertainment tech platform in the world.
+The acquisition reportedly came days after Dice had filed an official notice that it intended to appoint administrators.
 No details of how much was paid to acquire Dice have been revealed.

 Services

 Discovery feed

-Fans using the Dice app can search, browse and buy tickets in seconds for upcoming live shows.
-Spotify and Apple Music integrations allow fans to sync up their artist preferences for the app to suggest event recommendations on its homepage.
-Dice has built its own proprietary recommendation engine to power events being displayed on the each user's homepage, making Dice unique to every fan.
+Users of the Dice app can search, browse and buy tickets in for upcoming live shows.
+Spotify and Apple Music integrations allow fans to sync up their artist preferences so the app can suggest event recommendations on its homepage.